2014 SEALs for Sunshine

 With all the challenges military families face already, it is hard to imagine finding out your child has been diagnosed with leukemia, a brain tumor, retinoblastoma, renal disease, lupus, or any of the other diseases that Camp Sunshine faithfully serves.
-As a result of last year’s SEALs for Sunshine event, the most vulnerable military and special operations families were given the opportunity to regroup, reenergize and restore hope for the future by participating in our one-of-a-kind program.
+As a result of the SEALs for Sunshine event, the most vulnerable military and special operations families were given the opportunity to regroup, reenergize and restore hope for the future by participating in our one-of-a-kind program.

 The first annual SEALs for Sunshine event concluded with a gala dinner that was hosted at Camp Sunshine’s 27-acre Campus in Casco, and celebrated the Team’s impressive accomplishment.
 Distinguished guest speaker, Justin Legg, addressed members of the audience prior to the awards ceremony, and attendees were able to meet the Team.

 In 2016, a team of four active duty Navy and Coast Guard participants completed the No Man Left Behind Challenge; a physically demanding 40-mile circumnavigation of Sebago Lake comprised of a bike, swim, run, swim, bike, run, swim, bike, canoe.